PennLINC/xcp_d/docs/generalworkflow.rst

 Fourth, the anatomical data (processed T1w processed and segmentation files) are copied from fMRIPrep.
 If both images are not in MNI2006 space, they are resampled to MNI space.
 The fMRIPrep surfaces (gifti files) in each subject are also resampled to standard space (fsLR-32K).

-See Outputs_ for details about xcp_d outputs.
+See Outputs_ for file details about xcp_d outputs.